Alison Cope - Anti VIOLENCE campaigner visits the hollies

 Alison is a passionate anti-knife campaigner; Alison has now dedicated her life to convincing teenagers there is another path in life.

-Alison visited the Hollies on Thursday 28th March 2019 to speak with the pupils about the harsh reality of what happened to her son.
+Alison visited Bailey Street on Thursday 28th March 2019 to speak with the pupils about the harsh reality of what happened to her son.
 Two 18-year-old boys went on a night out and neither of them came home.